FBK-OpenIoT/mPickle/src/examples/README.md

 Here, `$MPYTHON` represents the command used to run MicroPython, assuming it has been compiled for UNIX.
 These examples can also be executed on microcontrollers by uploading the code to the device.

-## Running Tests
+## Running Exmaples as Tests
-The provided examples also serve as tests for the `mpickle` library to ensure its compatibility with the native CPython `pickle` module.
+The `builtins-data-types`, `custom-class`, and `numpy-ndarray` examples also serve as tests for the `mpickle` library to ensure its compatibility with the native CPython `pickle` module.
 To verify this, you first need to compile MicroPython for UNIX and then execute:
 ```sh
 ./run_test.sh
 ```